Antigua and Barbuda Labour Party: Leadership crisis and transition

 In early 2009, the Antigua and Barbuda Labour Party faced an internal leadership crisis.
 There was speculation that even if the ABLP won the 2009 election, Bird's leadership would be challenged.
 He announced that, if the ABLP failed to win the forthcoming 2009 general election, he would step down.
 Nevertheless, despite not winning, he remained the ABLP's leader until 2012, when he was defeated by Gaston Browne in a leadership challenge.

 2014 elections and return to government

 The Antigua and Barbuda Labour Party won 14 of the 17 seats in the Legislature in the 2014 general elections, forming a majority government with Browne as Prime Minister.
 They won 15 seats in the 2018 general elections and thereby retained power.

+Ideology

+Despite having been founded as a partisan expression of the labour movement in Antigua and Barbuda and having labour and social democratic origins, the party is generally considered as an economically liberal and fiscally conservative party, defender of a market-oriented economy and tax reductions, in particular rejecting the imposition of income tax.
+However, the party's policy of maintaining the public sector as the largest employer in Antigua and Barbuda during its successive governments (representing up to 40% of the workforce) has also led to the party being considered a guarantor of a "paternalistic conservatism" or "right-wing socialism."
+After the death of Elizabeth II of Antigua and Barbuda, the party went on to officially support the conversion of Antigua and Barbuda into a republic.
+The party is also against an Antiguan and Barbudan federation.